Whiteknight/ParserObjects/docs/v3_1/parsers_multi.md

 Multi Parsers, using the `IMultiParser<TInput>` and `IMultiParser<TInput, TOutput>` interfaces handle ambiguous grammars where multiple valid parses might exist starting from the current input location.
 Often times this is undesirable because we want our grammars to be unambiguous.
 However there are cases where we might want to consider multiple parses.
 Either we can show the options to the user with suggestions to select one, or we can provide a selection criteria ourselves.

+In the literature, multiple return values from such a parser is called a "Parse Forest".

 ## Multi Results

 An `IMultiResult` or `IMultiResult<TOutput>` contains a list of all possible results from the parser.
 This list may be empty or it may contain many values.
 Each `IResultAlternative<TOutput>` may represent a success or a failure.
 The `IMultiResult` is considered a success if any alternative in the list is successful.
 Otherwise, if the list is empty or if all alternatives are failures, the `IMultiResult` is a failure.